keycloak/keycloak-containers/server/README.md

 ## Database

-This image supports using H2, MySQL, PostgreSQL or MariaDB as the database.
+This image supports using H2, MySQL, PostgreSQL, MariaDB, or Mssql as the database.
 The image will automatically detect what DB to use based on the value of the `DB_VENDOR` environment variable:
 - `H2` for the embedded H2 database,
 - `POSTGRES` for the Postgres database,
 - `MYSQL` for the MySql database.
 - `MARIADB` for the MariaDB database.
+- `MSSQL` for the Mssql database.

 If `DB_VENDOR` is not set the startup script will fail with the following error message:
 ```